The Source Code: What Is It And How Is It Written?

 Comments: all the current programming languages allow to comment lines within the code, with which it is possible to write text in the source code that the program does not take into account.
 The author can thus enter comments in the source text so that he or another developer can understand the different parts of the code in the future.

 The creation of source code is always linked to a problem.
 The website developers in London write programs to offer solutions, but it is not established what the way to do it is.
-When two programmers deal with the same problem, it can happen that both source texts differ significantly from one another, even though they work with the same language.
+When two programmers deal with the same problem, it can happen that both source texts differ significantly from one another, even though they work in the same language.

-Although in many cases there is no single solution, all programming tasks have something in common: a good source text must dispense with unnecessary code since this makes the program more complex, slow and prone to errors.
+Although in many cases there is no single solution, all programming tasks have something in common: a good source text must dispense with unnecessary code since this makes the program more complex, slow, and prone to errors.
 The unclear source code that even professionals cannot understand is called spaghetti code because its structure is as confusing as a bunch of spaghetti on a plate.

 Creation of the source code